-In recent Microsoft Edge browser versions 90+, the classic authentication dialog has been replaced by Windows Hello authentication prompt.
+In recent Microsoft Edge browser versions 90+, the classic authentication dialog (or NTLM authentication dialog, or Windows authentication prompt) has been replaced by Windows Hello authentication prompt.
 It's all nice and secure, but at the moment at least, browser password vault extensions such as 1Password cannot fill in the credentials to that modern prompt.
 What it means is that you need to close the Windows Hello prompt, open password extension, copy username/password to notepad, refresh browser window, paste credentials from notepad to Windows Hello prompt. *yawn*

-This is cumbersome in enterprise scenarios with various internal systems such as SharePoint that in specific scenarios require you to login with different credentials from the one you're currently logged into Windows.
+This is cumbersome in enterprise scenarios with various internal systems such as SharePoint that may require you to login with different credentials from the one you're currently logged into Windows.

 - First download MS Edge policy file from https://aka.ms/EdgeEnterprise, from the drop-downs, select the version of your Edge, then press GET POLICY FILES

 - Navigate to .\MicrosoftEdgePolicyTemplates\windows\admx folder

 - Navigate to .\MicrosoftEdgePolicyTemplates\windows\admx\en-US folder (NOTE! or the language of your Windows installation, if not en-US)